hjsith/hjsith.github.io/_posts/2021-11-28-stocking-up-overview.markdown

 ### Order Queues

-In a stock market, it often takes some time for your pending order to execute.
+It often takes some time for your pending order to execute in a stock market.
 I wanted to simulate this experience by utilising Order Queues for our application.
-After placing an order, it would take 15 minutes for your order to be executed.
+After placing an order, it would take 15 minutes to execute your order.
 As I faced this problem after I dealt with the Azure Functions (as discussed later), I didn't want to add another recurring cost to our already wallet-draining Azure Function set.

-So after a bit of research, I decided to look into local CRON jobs that could operate on a background thread, and finally settled on Node-CRON, a npm package that allows you to schedule functions based on CRON statements.
+So after a bit of research, I decided to look into local CRON jobs that could operate on a background thread and finally settled on Node-CRON, an npm package that allows you to schedule functions based on CRON statements.
 You can see how I scheduled this below:

 ```javascript
 if (env.node_env != "test") {